witsyke/opt-synthdata-4tl/README.md

     - lynx-hares w/ small DL model architecture: `/algae-rotifers/run-10`
     - lynx-hares w/ large DL model architecture: `/algae-rotifers/run-18`
     - `evaluation.ipynb` notebook provides the code used to evaluate the experiments.
 The results from the experiments are loaded from the `/results` folder.
-    - You can use the `preprocessing_results...` notebooks to proprocess the results after running the experiments again.
+    - You can use the `preprocessing_results...` notebooks to preprocess the results after running the experiments again.
 - DL models: The small and large architecture DL models are defined as plugins for SimbaML in `/src/models`.
 - Custom Metrics: You can define custom evaluation metrics in the `/src/metrics` folder.
 - ODE calibration: The code used to calibrate the ODEs for each each biological system is contained in `/src/experiments/simon`.